wei30172/company-dashboard-server/README.md

 ### `yarn build` (or `npm run build`)

-Builds the server for production to the `build` folder.\
+Builds the server for production to the `build` folder.

 ### `yarn start` (or `npm run start`)

-Runs node on build/server.js.
+Runs node on `build/server.js`.

 ### `yarn prettier` (or `npm run prettier`)